K. P. Rajendran

 K. P. Rajendran (born 3 November 1954) is an Indian politician, State Executive Member of Communist Party of India, and National Working Committee Member of All India Trade Union Congress (AITUC).
 He was the Minister for Revenue and Land Reforms in the Left Democratic Front government under V. S. Achuthanandan from 2006-2011.
-He represented the Kodungallur constituency in Thrissur district in the Kerala Legislative Assembly from 2006 to 2011.
+He represented the Kodungallur Assembly constituency in the 12th Kerala Assembly from 2006 to 2011.

 Career

-Born on 3 November 1954 to K. P. Prabhakaran and K. R. Karthiyani at Thrissur in Kerala, he studied in (Govt. college, Thrissur) Sri C. Achutha Menon Government College, Thrissur, and Sree Narayana College, Nattika.
-Rajendran holds a B.A. degree and LLB degree from Kerala Law Academy Law College, Thiruvananthapuram.
-Before entering into politics he was a student leader and trade union worker.
-Rajendran was previously elected to Kerala Legislative Assembly in 1996 and 2001.
+Born on 3 November 1954 to K. P. Prabhakaran and K. R. Karthiyani at Thrissur in Kerala.
+He holds a B.A. degree and a LLB degree and was a trade union worker.